 Section 15 details the Board’s responsibility to set procedures regarding the approval for payments of claims against the City.
 While the Board’s regulations do not appear to be online, this provision is also totally irrelevant, because it concerns the Board’s required approval of payments made in connection with claims against the City.

-The Board does not have any role in approving non-fiscal aspects of claims against the city, pursuant to City Charter, Art.
-VI, § 2, only the fiscal aspects.
+The Board does not have any role in approving non-fiscal aspects of claims against the city, pursuant to City Charter, Article VI, Section 2, only the fiscal aspects.
 And whether or not Baltimore will impose gag orders on victims of police misconduct or unlawful discrimination in settlement agreements cannot be plausibly said to have any fiscal impact on the City.

 There is no credible basis to assert that not requiring gag orders in settlement agreements will cost the City money (indeed, the City Solicitor previously has asserted in court documents that not doing so will save the City money.